omermadmon/prj_FIFA/README.md

-# FIFA Data Analysis Project
+# FIFA Rating Prediction & Lineups Optimization

-Data analysis project engaged with official FIFA 18 dataset (via kaggle).

 The project goals are: